Reference · Receiving record

 Where records break down.

-Most receiving records are built for throughput, not for disputes.
-Counts keyed in after the fact.
-One scan standing in for a full pallet.
-No image behind any entry.
-The gaps stay invisible until money is withheld, and by then the evidence either exists or it does not; it cannot be rebuilt.
+Most receiving records are built for throughput, not disputes.
+The gaps stay invisible until money is withheld, and by then the evidence exists or it does not.

 What is a shortage chargeback?